spatialos/UnrealGDK/SpatialGDK/Documentation/content/manual-engine-build.md

 <%(TOC)%>

-# Manually build the SpatialOS Unreal Engine Fork
+# Manually build the SpatialOS Unreal Engine fork

-Follow these instructions to manually build the SpatialOS Unreal Engine fork after cloning the [Unreal Engine Fork](https://github.com/improbableio/UnrealEngine) repository.
+Follow these instructions to manually build the SpatialOS Unreal Engine fork after cloning the [Unreal Engine fork](https://github.com/improbableio/UnrealEngine) repository.

 ## Step 1: Unreal Linux cross-platform support</br>

-To build the server software for SpatialOS deployments correctly, you need to build the Unreal Engine Fork targeting Linux.
-This requires Linux cross-compilation of your SpatialOS project and the Unreal Engine Fork.
+To build the server software for SpatialOS deployments correctly, you need to build the Unreal Engine fork targeting Linux.
+This requires Linux cross-compilation of your SpatialOS project and the Unreal Engine fork.
 To do this, you need to download and unzip the Linux cross-compilation toolchain.</br></br>
 For guidance on this, see the _Getting the toolchain_ section of Unreal's [Compiling for Linux](https://wiki.unrealengine.com/Compiling_For_Linux) documentation.
 As you follow the guidance there, select **v11 clang 5.0.0-based** to download the `v11_clang-5.0.0-centos7.zip` archive, then unzip this file into a suitable directory.

 ## Step 2: Add a LINUX_MULTIARCH_ROOT environment variable